aybansuarez/videochat-backend/README.md

 ### `yarn install`
+Installs all needed packages.

 ### `yarn dev`
-Runs the server in the development mode.\
+Runs the server in the development mode.

 ## Needs
-`firebase-account.json` file for connecting to firestore
+`firebase-account.json` file for connecting to firebase